 operation" means the placement of sewage sludge or septic tank pumpings in

-suitable material at the end of each operating day such that the waste does not
+other suitable material at the end of each operating day such that the waste

 means: (a) An aquifer supplying drinking water for human